·

 Insufficient Winter Hardiness

-o Walnut trees are warmth-loving plants.
+o Walnut trees are warmth-loving plants and not fully adapted to very cold climates.

 o Young trees (up to 3 years) are shallow-rooted, have thin bark and underdeveloped wood, making them more prone to freezing.